hahndorf/Test-WebSite/Usage.md

-# Using the script
+# Using Test-WebSite.ps1

 ##Getting the script

 There are several ways to get the script file to your computer, download the zip, clone the repository, save the content manually into a file.
-You can also run the following commands in PowerShell:
+You can also get it with PowerShell:

-Open an elevated PowerShell, first cd into a directory of your choice to store the script in, e.g.:
+Open an elevated PowerShell window, first cd into a directory of your choice to store the script in, e.g.:

 	cd ~\Downloads